Ti-ger/Last_Hop_Attack/README.md

 We show that even if only a small number of mixes (1 - 10) is used the advantage of the adversary is still non-negligible.

-#### Main Result :4 The advantage of a global passive adversary is also for a bandwidth-based cascade selection non-negligible
+#### Main Result 4: The advantage of a global passive adversary is also for a bandwidth-based cascade selection non-negligible
 See Appendix C, Figure 12 and Figure 13 and Experiment 4

 In our paper, we considered a uniform selection of the mixes in the cascade (𝐴4) as well as a uniform selection of corrupted mixes.
 We sketch that the Last Hop Attack is also viable when other types of cascade selection e.g. bandwidth-based cascade selection is used

 ### Experiments
-List each experiment the reviewer has to execute.
-Describe:
- - How to execute it in detailed steps.
- - What the expected result is.
- - How long it takes and how much space it consumes on disk. (approximately)
- - Which claim and results does it support, and how.

 #### Experiment 1: The Receiver Anonymity Set quickly decays when multiple epochs are observed
 Script: lasthop_anonymity_sets.py